EC-Nordbund/leaflet-nuxt-async/README.md

 ```

 You can use this module with vuetify loader also without nuxt.
 But `process.client` has to be true only on client and not while SSR.

+## Useing SSR
-Also you should wrap your maps in `<no-ssr>` or `<client-only>` when useing SSR.
+You should wrap your maps in `<no-ssr>` or `<client-only>` when useing SSR.

 ## What does it do?